PCSD Graduation Policy

 College and Career Readiness

-College and Career Readiness Meetings are an opportunity for the student, parents, and guidance counselor to discuss student strengths and future goals, along with individual academic planning as students prepare to enter the high school years.
-Treasure Mountain’s guidance counselors conduct individual CCR meetings during the 8th grade year.
+College and Career Readiness Meetings are an opportunity for the student, parents, and school counselor to discuss student strengths and future goals, along with individual academic planning as students prepare to enter the high school years.
+Treasure Mountain’s school counselors conduct individual CCR meetings during the 8th grade year.
 See the College and Career Readiness page for more information.

 - Naviance website for TMJH students: connection.naviance.com/tmis

 Technological advances and global competition have changed the nature of work.
 Jobs today require high-tech knowledge and advanced technical skills.
 Work and learning will be integral parts of your life as you pursue your personal pathway to success.
 Career and Technical Education (CTE) provides you with the technical skills and academic knowledge you will need to prepare for life after high school—future employment and/or a successful transition to post-secondary education.